Other names for vitamin B-3 include nicotinamide, nicotinic acid, and vitamin PP, because it prevents pellagra.

-In countries where corn and rice are the main source of nutrition, pellagra is still a public health problem.
+In countries where corn and rice are the main sources of nutrition, pellagra is still a public health problem.
 Corn and rice have low levels of vitamin B.

-Dr. Goldberger inspected prisons, mental hospitals, and orphanages.
-He found that pellagra rates among the children, prisoners, and patients were considerably higher than rates among the staff, and he concluded that Pellagra was not an infection, but that it was probably related to diet.
+Dr. Goldberger inspected prisons, psychiatric hospitals, and orphanages.
+He found that pellagra rates among the children, prisoners, and patients were considerably higher than rates among the staff, and he concluded that pellagra was not an infection, but that it was probably related to diet.